microsoft/WhatTheHack/xxx-ThisOldDataWarehouse/Student/Challenge-00.md

 ## Description

-There are two setups required before starting this challenge.
-The first one will be on your local PC and the second one is your Azure Tenant.
+### Setup your Development Environment on your Laptop

 For your local PC, ensure the following tools are installed.
 1. [SQL Server Management Studion (Version 18.x or higher)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15)
 2. [Visual Studio Code](https://code.visualstudio.com/Download)
 3. [Power BI Desktop](https://www.microsoft.com/en-us/download/details.aspx?id=58494)

+### Setup Azure Tenant with Services for What the Hack

-For your Azure subscription, WWI runs their existing database platforms on-premise with SQL Server 2017.
+WWI runs their existing database platforms on-premise with SQL Server 2017.
 There are two databases samples for WWI.
 The first one is for their Line of Business application (OLTP) and the second is for their data warehouse (OLAP).
 You will need to setup both environments as our starting point in the migration.

 1. Open your browser and login to your Azure Tenant.
 We plan to setup the Azure Services required for the What the Hack (WTH).
 In your portal, open the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview)